GravityKit/GravityView/readme.txt

 * Fixed: Lightbox images not loading
 * Fixed: Lightbox loading indicator displaying below the overlay
 * Fixed: Mask the Entry ID in the link to lightbox files
+* Tweak: When the global "Show Support Port" setting is "Hide", always hide; if set to "Show", respect each user's Support Port display preference

 __Developer Notes__